-Two additional jumpers are provided to allow selection of different control laws.
+Additional jumpers are provided to allow selection of different control laws.
+Data logger/telemetry and LED.

 A green LED indicates the PWM output to the Motor Driver IC.
 The brightness is proportional to the motor speed demanded.

 A steady red LED indicates an invalid signal is being received from the radio receiver and the Motor Control IC is inhibited.